raffaellarinaldi/sabrinarinaldi/README.md

 ## Build HTML Source Files

 To generate the HTML source files for both sites in the `dist/` directory.
+Remember to run this command to save static assets before committing to GitHub.

 `npm run build`